Food-and-drink minimums and occasional cover charges in jazz club

-Quiet, serene, 149-room Japanese-owned hotel with large rooms and impeccable service.
+Quiet, serene, Japanese-owned hotel with large rooms and impeccable service

-Opened in 1995, the Japanese-owned Kitano was formerly the Murray Hill Hotel, owned by the Rockefellers.
-Mr. Kitano overhauled the property and transformed it into a hotel that balances Western design with Eastern hospitality.
-Oriental decor is kept to a minimum -- only the hotel restaurant, Hakubai, has bamboo furniture and shoji (paper windows) -- but it's in the service and ambience that Japanese sensibility is prevalent.
+Opened in 1973, the Japanese-owned Kitano was formerly the Murray Hill Hotel, owned by the Rockefellers.
+Mr. Kitano overhauled the 19th-century property and transformed it into a hotel that balances Western design with Eastern hospitality.
+Japanese decor is kept to a minimum -- only the hotel restaurant, Hakubai, and one suite, the Tatami Suite, feature traditional design elements like bamboo furniture and shoji (paper windows) -- but it's in the service and ambience that Japanese sensibility is prevalent.
 The wide, open lobby is hushed, save for the light strains of classical music.
-The speaks in soft tones and is very polite.
+The staff speaks in soft tones and is very polite.
 Symmetry and serenity are the overarching themes of this hotel, making it a peaceful and modern retreat in midtown Manhattan.

-sculpture of a dog by prominent sculptor Fernando Botero.
-Its tongue is tarnished from countless guests who have rubbed its tongue, which is believed to bring money.
+Art is an integral element of the Kitano.
+In the middle of the lobby sits a bronze sculpture of a dog by prominent sculptor Fernando Botero.
+Its tongue is tarnished from countless guests who have rubbed it for good fortune.
 "It's our hotel mascot," the management explained.
 "It's the first thing that came into this hotel when it was built."
-Mr. Kitano curates the art around the hotel, and he changes the hallway exhibits at least once a year.
-When I was there, photographs from a variety of New York City artists were featured.is an integral element of the Kitano.
-In the middle of the lobby sits a bronze

-The hotel's website features an endorsement from tennis star Maria Sharapova, but this is by no means a celebrity-hotspot hotel.
+The Kitano is not a celebrity-hot-spot hotel.
 The mellow scene is more catered to business travelers, families, and wedding groups.
-The Kitano offers extensive business services, including a complimentary morning shuttle to Wall Street.
-The large suites are ideal for big groups, and occasionally wedding receptions are held at the 18th-floor.
-Wednesday through Saturday, a live jazz band plays at the lounge, and this brings in older locals in the neighborhood.
+The large suites are ideal for big groups, and occasionally wedding receptions are held at the 18th-floor banquet hall.
+Live jazz is on nightly at the lounge, bringing in locals from the neighborhood.